-Increasing the Benefits of Solar to All Mainers
+Increasing the Benefits of Solar for All Mainers

 Community solar farms are a promising and proven tool for increasing access to solar by households of all kinds.
-A strong community solar policy:
+More solar on our electrical grid also lowers energy costs for everyone, boosts economic development, and provides environmental benefit, too.